Nobody looks forward to hearing that they need a tooth extraction, but 74% of British adults undergo the procedure at some point in their lives.

 For a few days afterwards it’s best to stick to soft foods and eat on the opposite side of your mouth.
 If you have had multiple extractions in different locations, your dentist might recommend a liquid diet.
 You may have to maintain these precautions for up to a week after a surgical extraction.

 Keep drinking plenty of water so your body stays hydrated for healing.
-Just remember not to use a straw.
+Just remember not to use a straw, since the sucking action can dislodge the clot in your socket.

 Once you have fully recovered, try to maintain good oral hygiene to reduce the chances of you needing another extraction or other dental treatment in the future.